TnTech-ECE/CapstoneStarterRepo/README.md

 #### Mechanical Engineers

 Colby Adams
+I am a senior mechanical engineering major with a mechatronic concentration.
+Over last summer I had an internship at JR Automation in Nashville working on the mechanical side of their projects.

 James Howell

 Steve Jordan
+I worked on an internship at Aisin Automotive Casting Tennessee last summer where I researched and presented an Industrial Parts Washer Station to save $36,000 yearly in short stops.
+I plan to move to Knoxville Tennessee to work in design/consulting.

 Zachary Wisti
 I am the president of the TTU Formula SAE team.
 I welcome challenges and like to face them head on.